 And if you want to know more about it, you’re in the right place.

 What is the Setouchi Triennale?

-The Setouchi Triennale (瀬戸内国際芸術祭 – Setouchi Kokusai Geijutsu-sai in Japanese, which can be translated as Setouchi International Art Festival – it actually was the name of the first edition) is a contemporary art festival that takes place every three years (“Triennale” in Italian or French means “triennial” in English).
+The Setouchi Triennale (瀬戸内国際芸術祭 – Setouchi Kokusai Geijutsu-sai in Japanese, which can be translated as Setouchi International Art Festival – it was the English name of the first edition) is a contemporary art festival.
+It takes place every three years as the name states.

-“Art” must be taken here in its broader appellation.
-It includes contemporary art, but also prominently features creative fields such as architecture, performing arts, local crafts, local cuisine, traditional culture and more.
+The term art here must be considered in its broader meaning.
+It includes contemporary art, but it also prominently features other creative fields such as architecture, performing arts, local crafts, local cuisine, traditional culture, and more.

 Where is the Setouchi Triennale?

 It is located in the eastern part of the Seto Inland Sea of Japan, more precisely at the following locations in the Kagawa Prefecture (or Okayama for two locations).

 Seven islands host the Setouchi Triennale during the three seasonal sessions: